 Square Online offers help through several resources.
 For one, you can find many helpful articles in their Help Center, but if their official information doesn’t solve your issue, you can communicate with other sellers in the Seller Community.
 Lastly, you can check out their blog for more resources.

 For any issues you may have, Square Online offers support through phone, email, and live chat, and they’re available seven days a week from 6 a.m. to 6 p.m.
 PST.
-Customer support is available for users of all plans.
-There’s no special priority support available.
+Customer support is available for users of all plans, but premium users have access to premium support, i.e., 24/7 phone support.

 Wix